nakul-shahdadpuri/pyusb_rumblepad_f510/README.md

 # Execute using
 sudo ./driver.py
 ```
-On windows. from command prompt with admin privileges
+On Windows, from command prompt with admin privileges
 ```
 python3 driver.py
 ```

+## Scope for improvement
+1. The driver in its current state only runs in direct input mode, therefore all button presses are interrupt based.
+There is future potential to enable xinput mode, where the along with interrupt based transfers, there are also control transfer operations.
+2. The ability to trigger vibration in the controller from driver side is pending.
+3. Conversion to Cython for lower latency.